xtyangpsp/RFeditor/README.md

 Contact: xtyang@indiana.edu (Xiaotao Yang)

-Reference for the method: X. Yang, G. Pavlis, Y. Wang (2016).
+Reference for the method: X. Yang, G. Pavlis, Y. Wang (in revision).
 A Quality Control Method for Teleseismic P-Wave Receiver Functions, Bulletin of the Seismological Society of America

-Current version: 3.6.1, updated on 12/04/2015
+1. Current version: 3.6.1.

-Release notes: see ReleaseNotes.txt in the version folder (e.g., RFeditor3.6.1) for details on release notes for each version.
+2. Source tree:

+libtreditoperator
+		This directory contains the lib needed by RFeditor editing procedures.
+However, the library files are currently embeded in RFeditor core codes.
+Thus compiling RFeditor does not require the compling of this library.
+This library can be used by other utilities or extensional programs.

+RFeditor_corecode
+		This folder contains all of the RFeditor source code.

+Utilities
+		This folder includes the utilities related to the use of RFeditor.

-Dependency and instructions: see install.txt in the version folder (e.g., RFeditor3.6.1) for details on library dependency.
+3. Dependency: See install.txt in the RFeditor_corecode directory (e.g., RFeditor3.6.1) for details on library dependency.

-User Manual: detailed user manual is to be added later.
+4. User Manual: detailed user manual is to be added later.

-Version 3.7.0: is ready to use now.